Inverness and Ross-shire Railway: Formation of the Highland Railway

 The railways based on Inverness were working in partnership.
 On 1 February 1865 Inverness and Aberdeen Junction Railway, the Inverness and Perth Junction Railway and the Inverness and Ross-shire Railway amalgamated, and on 29 June 1865 a change of name was authorised: the enlarged company was to be called the Highland Railway Company.

 Still further north

 The notion of a Far North Line was now gathering pace, and the independent Sutherland Railway was authorised in 1865, opening to Golspie in 1868.
 Further extensions took place, until Wick and Thurso were connected by rail on 28 July 1874.

 Inverness viaduct collapse

 In 1989 the River Ness masonry arch viaduct in Inverness collapsed on 7 February due to turbulent conditions in the river.
-It was reconstriucted in a different form.
+It was reconstructed in a different form.

 The route today

 The line is still open, being part of the Far North Line.